-IEC Potential Impact Mitigation Measures Monitoring Method Responsibility Method of Collecting and Reporting Data Location and Frequency Implementation Supervision Provide regular OHS training to healthcare workers.
-Provide incentives to staff and create a work-life balance in work schedule.
-Accidental Releases of Gas and Fluids Leakage of infectious or hazardous substances may pose serious health hazards and can spread the contagion among hospital staff and patients, cleaners etc. Develop an Emergency Response Plan and follow strictly during emergency incident.
-Emergency preparedness and response procedures and equipment (warning signs, fire extinguishers, fire exit etc.).
+IEC Potential Impact Mitigation Measures Monitoring Method Responsibility Method of Collecting and Reporting Data Location and Frequency Implementation Supervision and Fluids serious health hazards and can spread the contagion among hospital staff and patients, cleaners etc. Emergency preparedness and response procedures and equipment (warning signs, fire extinguishers, fire exit etc.).
 Wear disposable gloves and, if aerosols are formed, glasses and a respirator for particles.
 Cover the contaminated area with a disinfectant in a concentric way, starting at the edge and progressing towards the center of the contamination.
 Avoid spraying or pouring the disinfectant from above, which can cause aerosols.
-Mop up and dispose of all waste and contaminated material in the appropriate container (infectious waste).
-Conduct monthly safety audit of facility to identify fire risks, electrocution hazards and other unsafe conditions, and assess adequacy of fire extinguishers and first aid provisions.
-Record of regular inspection.
-Hospital area during operation period MMCH DGHS Medical Gas Safety Management Haphazardly stored and lack of regular maintenance often create hazards.
-Cylinders are often the same colour regardless of the contents and the labelling is often a poor quality and inconsistent.
-Because of this, there is a risk of the wrong cylinder being delivered accidentally to healthcare facilities.
-Poorly trained staffs are not aware of the importance of ensuring the correct tanks are connected to the right lines and management of gas cylinders Develop a Medical Gas Safety Management Plan during the operation and follow strictly.
-Follow the suggested medical gas safety management plan as given in Annex 4.
-Regularly check and update the management plan as per the requirement.
-Follow the Emergency Response Plan if required and maintain a direct communication channel with the emergency response team/in case of emergency.
-Ensure labeling, safety signs and inspection for all the gas cylinders and locations.
-Ensure regular training to the personnel engaged with the medical gas safety management.
-Record of regular inspection.
-Hospital area during operation period MMCH DGHS
+Mop up, and dispose of all waste and contaminated material in the appropriate container (infectious waste).
+Conduct monthly safety audit of facility to identify fire risks, electrocution hazards and other unsafe conditions, and assess adequacy of fire extinguishers and first aid provisions. period

-18. EMP Budget: The contractor should develop a site-specific Occupational Health and Safety Plan following ADB COVID-19 guidelines to ensure competent and consistent attention to worker health and safety throughout the construction phase and it is also suggested to maintain a medical waste management plan for the operation period.
+20. EMP Budget: The contractor should develop a site-specific Occupational Health and Safety Plan following ADB COVID-19 guidelines to ensure competent and consistent attention to worker health and safety throughout the construction phase and it is also suggested to maintain a medical waste management plan for the operation period.
 The possible mitigation measures of handling medical waste have also been suggested in the EMP.
 The EMP budget would also include the training cost.
 The contractor will arrange training for associated personnel and workers during construction phase.
-These training sessions will include knowledge on the environmental management system, health and safety, emergency response, etc. Estimated cost is to be included in the BOQ as non-competitive item.
-The EMP implementation cost for MMCH has been calculated and given in Table 2.
+These training sessions will include knowledge on the environmental management system, health and safety, emergency response, etc. The EMP implementation cost for of this package has been calculated and given in Table 2.